 - • This verse, coupled with with Moses’ transfiguration appearance, has led some Bible scholars to suggest that God took Moses bodily to heaven.
 I submit it for your consideration.

 - b) Elijah: 2 Kings 2:11 “...suddenly a chariot of fire and horses of fire appeared and separated the two of them, and Elijah went up to heaven in a whirlwind.”

 6) Food for thought — Only Jesus, Moses, and Elijah did 40-day fasts in the Bible.
 This is another association of these two men.

-• The final two prophets mentioned by name in the Old Testament are Moses and Elijah.
-Why could they not likewise be the last two prophets mentioned by name in the Revelation, the closing book of the New Testament?
+- • The final two prophets mentioned by name in the Old Testament are Moses and Elijah.
+Why could they not likewise be the last two prophets mentioned in the Book of Revelation, the closing book of the New Testament?

 8) We have seen that Moses and Elijah appeared with Jesus on the mount of transfiguration during Christ’s 3-1/2 years of ministry on earth.
 It would seem entirely appropriate for them again to be His two witnesses in these end-time 3-1/2 years (Rev. 11:3).

 Click the blue links to go to our free